The 2024 Custer State Park Buffalo Roundup:

 • Family-Friendly: Interactive activities and educational booths make it fun for all ages.

-• Location and Time: Festival grounds across from the Peter Norbeck Outdoor Education Center, open daily from 8:00 a.m. to 5:00 p.m.
+• Location and Time: Festival grounds across from the Peter Norbeck Outdoor Education Center.

 Exploring Custer State Park